Medical software: Software as a medical device

-The dramatic increase in smartphone usage in the twenty-first century triggered the emergence of thousands of stand-alone health- and medical-related software apps, many falling into a gray or borderline area in terms of regulation.
-While software embedded into a medical device was being addressed, medical software separate from medical hardware — referred to by the International Medical Device Regulators Forum (IMDRF) as "software as a medical device" or "SaMD" — was falling through existing regulatory cracks.
-In the U.S., the FDA eventually released new draft guidance in July 2011 on "mobile medical applications," with members of the legal community such as Keith Barritt speculating it should be read to imply "as applicable to all software ... since the test for determining whether a mobile application is a regulated mobile 'medical' application is the same test one would use to determine if any software is regulated."
-Examples of mobile apps potentially covered by the guidance included those that regulate an installed pacemaker or those that analyze images for cancerous lesions, X-rays and MRI, graphic data such as EEG waveforms as well as bedside monitors, urine analyzers, glucometer, stethoscopes, spirometers, BMI calculators, heart rate monitors and body fat calculators.
+The dramatic increase in smartphone usage in the twenty-first century triggered the emergence of thousands of standalone health- and medical-related software apps, many falling into a gray or borderline area in terms of regulation.
+While software embedded into a medical device was being addressed, medical software separate from medical hardware—referred to by the International Medical Device Regulators Forum (IMDRF) as "software as a medical device" or "SaMD"—was falling through existing regulatory cracks.

+In the U.S., the FDA eventually released new draft guidance in July 2011 on "mobile medical applications," with members of the legal community, such as Keith Barritt, speculating it should be read to imply "as applicable to all software, since the test for determining whether a mobile application is a regulated mobile 'medical' application is the same test one would use to determine if any software is regulated."
+Examples of mobile apps potentially covered by the guidance included those that regulate an installed pacemaker or those that analyze images for cancerous lesions, X-rays and MRI, graphic data such as EEG waveforms as well as bedside monitors, urine analyzers, glucometer, stethoscopes, spirometers, BMI calculators, heart rate monitors, and body fat calculators.

 By the time its final guidance was released in late 2013, however, members of Congress began to be concerned about how the guidance would be used in the future, in particular with what it would mean to the SOFTWARE Act legislation that had recently been introduced.
-Around the same time, the IMDRF were working on a more global perspective of SaMD with the release of its Key Definitions in December 2013, focused on "[establishing] a common framework for regulators to incorporate converged controls into their regulatory approaches for SaMD."
-Aside from "not [being] necessary for a hardware medical device to achieve its intended medical purpose," the IMDRF also found that SaMD also couldn't drive a medical device, though it could be used as a module of or interfaced with one.
+Around the same time, the IMDRF was working on a more global perspective of SaMD with the release of its Key Definitions in December 2013, focused on "[establishing] a common framework for regulators to incorporate converged controls into their regulatory approaches for SaMD."
+Aside from "not [being] necessary for a hardware medical device to achieve its intended medical purpose," the IMDRF also found that SaMD also could not drive a medical device, though it could be used as a module of or interfaced with one.
 The group further developed quality management system principles for SaMD in 2015.

+Software in a medical device

+Software in a medical device (SiMD) refers to software that is integral to the operation of a physical medical device.
+Unlike SaMD, which functions independently, SiMD is embedded within or necessary for the device's intended medical purpose.
+Examples include software that controls an artificial cardiac pacemaker, manages infusion pumps, or operates imaging systems like MRI machines.

+The development and maintenance of SiMD are governed by international standards to ensure safety and efficacy.
+IEC 62304:2006 outlines the life cycle requirements for medical device software, establishing a framework for processes, activities, and tasks throughout the software's life cycle.
+Additionally, ISO 13485:2016 specifies requirements for a quality management system in the design and manufacture of medical devices, including software components.